oglis22/Some_shitti_Scripts/README.md

-Some shitti scripts that i need often
+Some shitti scripts that I often need